 Adopted in 2003, Chapter 461 of the Texas Transportation Code requires the Texas Department of Transportation (TxDOT) be responsible for identifying duplication of and gaps in the provision of public transportation services, inefficiencies in service provision, and equipment that is being underused by public transportation providers.
 In addition, federal surface transportation legislation was enacted in 2005 with a very similar requirement.
 The federal Safe, Accountable, Flexible, Efficient Transportation Act: A Legacy for Users (SAFETEA-LU) requires locally developed coordinated public transportation-human services plans for federally-funded transportation providers.
-TxDOT fulfills both obligations by requiring each TxDOT Planning Region to prepare and submit a Regionally Coordinated Transportation Plan in 2006.
+TxDOT fulfills both obligations by requiring each TxDOT Planning Region to prepare and submit a Regionally Coordinated Transportation Plan every five years beginning with the preparation of each TxDOT Planning District's initial plan in 2006.
 This represents the third update of the Regionally Coordinated Transportation Plan (Plan) for Planning Region 21.